Part 6 -

 One can look to Flyers for Falastin as just one example of all of the artwork that people around the world have been making and sharing daily in this period.
 They also work with artists to make designs available online to print out physically and distribute widely.

-Local resistance groups in Gaza and the West Bank have continued the historic tradition and used posters as well.
+Local resistance groups in Gaza and the West Bank continued the historic tradition and used posters as well.
 And since they’re deemed by Western countries as “terrorist” groups, those factions are banned from having direct accounts on major social media platforms.

 Since the 1960s there has been a significant use of the poster as a propaganda tool.
 The significance and distribution today is different, of course, but clearly they are still part of a messaging strategy – one that shouldn’t be ignored.
 And some day these posters may belong in a museum, along with others from the Palestine Poster Project archive.